 In 1876, a larger brick structure was erected in the same spot.
 Historic images show mule wagons parked in front City Market, women carrying baskets of goods atop their heads, and families gathered to purchase food supplies.

-Unfortunately, the brick City Market structure was torn down in 1955 to make way for a parking lot in Ellis Square.
+Unfortunately, the brick City Market structure was torn down in the 1950s to make way for a parking lot in Ellis Square.

 As a nod to history, the downtown Kroger located at 311 E. Gwinnett Street and the Publix on Abercorn Street both mimic the style of the original City Market building.